klozn/10-javascript/40-databases-sql/50-integration-exercise/oracle/codelab01-oracle/large-exercise.md

 13. Provide an overview of all days spent per month
 14. Provide an overview of al zipcodes of: freelancers with a hourly rate higher than 50 and zipcodes of projects with an "u" in their name
 15. Provide an overview of states for which we have both freelancers and customers
-16. provide an overview of all days spent, per freelancer per project
+16. Provide an overview of all days spent, per freelancer per project